Metalrasputian/PyDiceHelper/README.md

-# Pyce: A Dice Helper Library
+# PyDiceHelper: A Dice Helper Library for Python